Faylixe/wage/Part I - Introduction/00 - Introduction.md

 #### Testing

 As we are not only exploring low level concept but also software engineering good practices, we will write and use unit testing during developpment.
-More than only by a good practice, it will be a perfect backup for you since an emulator is a complex system made of lot of part that you don't want to debug at the end.
+More than only be a good practice, it will be a perfect backup for you since an emulator is a complex system made of lot of part that you don't want to debug at the end.

-For writing and running unit tests as well as integration tests, we will use *JUnit5*.
+For writing and running unit tests as well as integration tests, we will use *JUnit5*, which brings lot of new exciting features.
+Thus testing related part of this book will assume that you know how to write unit test using standard *JUnit4* at least.

 #### Continuous integration